An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: M obius--Lie Geometry and the cycle Library

-We briefly outline mathematical formalism which is realised in the library.
-We do not aim to present the complete theory, instead we provide a minimal description with a sufficient amount of references to further sources.
-The library naturally splits into two components: the routines handling individual cycles, which were already introduced elsewhere~\cite{Kisil05b}, and the new component implemented in this work, which handles families of interrelated cycles.
+We briefly outline mathematical formalism of the extend M\"obius--Lie geometry, which is implemented in the present package.
+We do not aim to present the complete theory here, instead we provide a minimal description with a sufficient amount of references to further sources.
+The hierarchical structure of the theory naturally splits the package into two components: the routines handling individual cycles (the library {\Tt{}\Rm{}{\bf{}cycle}\nwendquote} briefly reviewed in this section), which were already introduced elsewhere~\cite{Kisil05b}, and the new component implemented in this work, which handles families of interrelated cycles (the library {\Tt{}\Rm{}{\bf{}figure}\nwendquote} introduced in the next section).